 If you already get migraines, you may notice that certain events cause them to come on more frequently.
 Here are a few triggers that you may not have been aware of:

-- Medication overuse – Over-the-counter pain relievers may seem like a quick way to get rid of a migraine headache or at least to manage the pain.
+Over-the-counter pain relievers may seem like a quick way to get rid of a migraine headache or at least to manage the pain.
 The problem is that if you get migraines with any sort of regularity, it can lead to taking too much medication.
 Many of these pills can cause rebound headaches if you take them too often.
-As a result, you may begin to take more pills and experience even more migraines until you’re dealing with chronic migraines (15 or more migraine days per month).
+As a result, you may begin to take more pills and experience even more episodes until you’re dealing with chronic migraines (15 or more migraine days per month).

-Knowing your triggers can be important if they are something you can avoid like medication overuse or getting too stressed out on a regular basis.
+Knowing your triggers can be important if they are something you can avoid like medication overuse or stress.
 On the other hand, there is little you can do about normal hormone fluctuations, weather changes, and many other migraine triggers.
-Therefore, you should also be interested in looking for natural migraine help.
+Therefore, you should also be interested in looking for natural help.
 We promised to discuss how upper cervical chiropractic can be of assistance, so let’s take a closer look at this chiropractic subspecialty.

 Upper Cervical Chiropractic Offers Natural Help for Migraines

 Two things we have established is that both the central nervous system and blood flow to the brain play key roles in migraine occurrence.
 Both of these factors can be related to the upper cervical spine in the following ways: